 - In a separate mixing bowl, add the eggs, vanilla and butter and whisk together until smooth.
 Then add the wet mixture into the dry mixture, along with the buttermilk and gently fold until just combined.
 Then gently stir through the sprinkles.
 Try not to over mix so your cupcakes stay light and fluffy!

 - To make the chocolate frosting, add the butter to a large mixing bowl and beat with an electric mixer until pale and creamy.
-Gently sift in the icing sugar, one cup at a time.
+Add icing sugar, one cup at a time.
 Add a tablespoon or two of milk to help loosen up the mixture.

 - Pipe the icing onto the cupcakes using a piping bag and a large star tip.
-Top each cupcake with a handful of funfetti pieces.
+Top each cupcake with sprinkles.

 For tips on piping check out my cupcake frosting post HERE.